area17/twill/docs/content/1_docs/9_buckets/1_index.md

 ```

 You can allow mixing modules in a single bucket by adding more modules to the `bucketables` array.
-Each `bucketable` should have its [model morph map](https://laravel.com/docs/10.x/eloquent-relationships#polymorphic-relationships) defined because features are stored in a polymorphic table.
+We recommend that each `bucketable` model be in the [morph map](https://laravel.com/docs/10.x/eloquent-relationships#polymorphic-relationships) because features are stored in a polymorphic table.

 In your AppServiceProvider, you can do it like the following: